 Kathryn Kidd, Project Manager

 In the Summer of 2021, Kathryn Kidd joined the UM Office of Sustainability as the Project Manager.
-She holds an M.S. in Natural Resources with an emphasis in the Human Dimensions of Natural Resources and a B.A. in Environmental Studies from the University of Missouri-Columbia.
+She holds a Master of Science in Natural Resources with an emphasis in the Human Dimensions of Natural Resources and a Bachelor of Arts in Environmental Studies from the University of Missouri-Columbia.
 Before her role here, she had four years of professional experience working at the University of Missouri Sustainability Office.
 She also was the first teaching assistant for the development of an introductory sustainability course in its first and second offering at the University of Missouri.
 Her master’s thesis dissertation researched sustainable water resource management practices on the Yellowstone River in Montana.
 Kathryn is very passionate about sustainability education and outreach in higher education.
-In her free time, Kathryn enjoys walking the trails with her dog, fishing, and hanging out at the Oxford Community Market.
+In her free time, Kathryn enjoys exploring the Mississippi wilderness, keeping in touch with her family, and hanging out at the Oxford Community Market.

 Spring 2023 Green Student Interns